Rocky Mountain Outlook: History

 The Rocky Mountain Outlook was officially launched on September 20, 2001, to serve the Bow Valley region.
 It was created and financed by longtime residents Larry Marshall, Bob Schott and Carol Picard and competed against the Canmore Leader and the Banff Crag and Canyon.
 Schott became the sales manager, Picard – a former editor of the Canmore Leader – was named the editor and Marshall, who was a former managing editor of both the Canmore Leader and Banff Crag and Canyon, was the publisher.

 The newspaper joined the Canadian Community Newspaper Association and Alberta Weekly Newspaper Association in 2004 and the paper was sold to Black Press Media in 2005.
 The newspaper was purchased by Great West Newspapers from Black Press Media in 2010.

 Readership

 The Rocky Mountain Outlook is available throughout the Bow Valley region of Alberta.
 It is available for pick-up in Canmore, Banff, Exshaw, Morley and Lake Louise at more than 200 locations.
 The readership is primarily in the municipalities of Canmore, Banff, Kananaskis Country, the Municipal District of Bighorn, the Stoney Nakoda First Nation and Lake Louise.

-Their content is available on their website and a free e-edition that is released on Thursday's.
+Their content is available on their website and a free e-edition that is released on Thursdays.
 The newspaper also has a presence in multiple social media forums such as Facebook, Twitter and Instagram and reach a local, provincial, national and international audience on a daily basis.
 There is also a Monday to Friday newsletter delivered via email each evening.